 Sliding is permitted at second and third bases only.
-The base runner will be called out for sliding at first or home.
-Exception at first...it is possible to slide if the player has already obtained first and slides back in response to a throw.
+The base runner will be called out for sliding at first, home or the safe line.
+Exception at first... it is possible to slide if the player has already obtained first and slides back in response to a throw.

 Collisions on the bases are to be avoided; the onus is on the runner to avoid a collision.
 If, in the opinion of the umpire, a collision is deliberate the player will be ejected from the game.

 The runner is out if he interferes with an attempt to field the ball or with a thrown ball – Umpire’s discretion

 Safe Line: A line drawn in foul territory starting at the top left-hand corner of home plate perpendicular to the third base line.
 A runner attempting to reach home must do so by touching the ground in foul territory on or beyond the SAFE line.
 Sliding into home plate is not allowed.
 The runner is out if he touches home plate whether or not a play is being made.
 A runner is not out if the plate is touched in an attempt to avoid a collision.

 The catcher cannot put out a runner with a tag.
 To record an out, the defensive player must touch home plate with the ball in his possession before the runner crosses the safe line and touches the ground behind home plate.